evidence-dev/template/README.md

 Make sure you run `npm run build:sources` before `npm run dev`.

+### Updating:

+The prerelease releases frequently, to ensure you have the most up-to-date changes; run `npm upgrade`.

+Note that breaking changes may be introduced, backing up your `package-lock.json` (or making sure you have it in version control before running the command) will ensure that you can revert to the previous versions if needed.

 ### Multiple Datasources

 The `sources` folder in Evidence projects is undergoing major changes; instead of containing standalone sql files and